Optimizing your eCommerce landing page is one of the first things you should do if you want to maximize sales in 2021.

 There are tons of ideas online for how you can build effective, high-converting pages.

 Unfortunately, a lot of e-commerce owners don’t understand that landing page success depends on creating a design that is matched to the intent for that specific page.

-Instead, they simply choose a landing page creator and get to work creating a landing page that ultimately produces mediocre results.
+Instead, they simply choose a landing page builder and get to work creating a landing page that ultimately produces mediocre results.

 What should they do instead?